NaiyanJones/naiyanjones.github.io/_pages/about.md

 Hi, I'm Naiyan.
 Or as some people call me, Nay.

 I am an analyst and researcher in the UK government.
 I have worked on and improved some of the largest surveys carried out in government by the Office for National Statistics (ONS).
-If you have heard news, or read an article, about inflation or Gross Domestic Product (GDP) in the past few years, then it's likley I worked on it.
+If you have heard news, or read an article, about inflation or Gross Domestic Product (GDP) in the past few years, then it's likely I worked on it.

 On the side I also have a wider interests including social media platforms and online communities.
 I have published internationally with several academics in North America on the social media platform Reddit.